Created on 2023-06-29.00:00:00 last changed 17 months ago

 Taken together, that means that 314.f / 100.f can be computed and represented more precisely than 3.14f, which is hard to justify.
 The footnote appears to imply that (float)3.14f is required to yield a value with float precision, but that conversion (eventually) ends up at 9.4.1 [dcl.init.general] bullet 16.9:

-This phrasing leaves no permission to discard excess precision when converting from a float value to type float ("... is the value...").
+If values produced from literals were permitted to carry excess precision, this phrasing does not seem to convery permission to discard excess precision when converting from a float value to type float ("... is the value..."), apparently requiring that the target object's value also carry the excess precision.

 However, if initialization is intended to drop excess precision, then an overloaded operator returning float can never behave like a built-in operation with excess precision, because returning a value means initializing the return value.